 It has been over a decade since Steve Jobs revealed the original MacBook Air, a laptop so thin he introduced it by pulling it out of an envelope.
 Apple's smallest laptop continues to fight for an ideal balance between size, performance, and price.
-Along with the new 13-inch MacBook Pro, this is the first Apple notebook running Apple Silicon.
+It joins the new 13-inch MacBook Pro as the first Apple notebooks running Apple Silicon.

 ● Apple Silicon M1 chip

 ● Up to 16GB of RAM

 ● True Tone Retina Display